-Research can no longer deny the connection between mental and physical health, such as this study on intimate partner violence which points out the connection to “chronic pain syndromes, headaches, gastrointestinal problems”.
+Research can no longer deny the connection between mental and physical health.
+For example, a study on intimate partner violence points out the connection to “chronic pain syndromes, headaches, gastrointestinal problems”.

 If you find that you are constantly exhausted and sick lately, seeming to catch every cold and flu around?
 It might be time to look at signs of emotional abuse, verbal abuse, or control in your relationship.

-In an unhealthy relationship and need help?
+Recognise these signs of an unhealthy relationship in yourself, and need help?
 We connect you with top London counsellors and psychotherapists.
 Not in London?
-Use our booking site to find UK-wide registered therapists or book a Skype therapist who can help you wherever you are in the world.
+Use our booking site to find UK-wide registered therapists or book an online therapist who can help you wherever you are in the world.